 Walk to the back of the building, where Chuck Williams lived when he opened his first store, and you'll find a delightful mix of historical photographs and documents, blended with for-sale items from the Williams-Sonoma Home collection.
 It's like walking through the catalog, with little extras thrown in, such as the photo of Chuck Williams posing with renowned chef James Beard.
 Upstairs, be sure to check out the desk in the office area, where you'll find Chuck Williams' 1958 calendar marked with the date he opened his San Francisco location.

 Like all Williams-Sonoma stores, the Sonoma site hosts a number of culinary events.
-The free, hour-long Cooking Technique classes include tastings of any prepared dishes.
-The free Junior Chef Classes offer fun and easy recipes, with plenty of tasting along the way.
-The Cookbook Club gives hands-on instructions making three recipes from a featured cookbook, and the fee includes an autographed copy of that cookbook.
+For example, the free, hour-long Cooking Technique classes include tastings of any prepared dishes; the free Junior Chef Classes offer fun and easy recipes, with plenty of tasting along the way; and the Cookbook Club gives hands-on instructions making recipes from a featured cookbook.
 The space is also available for community and private events.

 Chuck Williams died in December 2015, shortly after his 100th birthday, and the company he founded celebrated its 60th anniversary in 2016.
 Drop into the Sonoma store, and enjoy a unique retail experience, honoring the decades that this man and his company have devoted to educating and outfitting America's home cooks.